canarybit/cc-docs/docs/inspector.md

 * cb-client then can use the singed certificate to request resources.

 ## Attestation FLow
-Inspector attestion workflow is represted in the figure below which is based on passport model in RATS architecture:
+Inspector attestion workflow is represted in the figure below.
+It is based on passport model in RATS architecture:

 ![Attestation Flow](./img/Attestation-flow.png)

-As shown in the picture above the attestation flow is as follows:
+As shown in the illustration above the attestation flow is as follows:
-1. Resource owners (relying party) need to get a valid evidence from confidential computing environment to make sure it is authentic and trustworthy. cb-client uses AMD, Intel, and NVIDIA (based on the used confidential computing environment) tools to get an evidence from confidential computing environment.
-The attester collects evidence, add nonce, extra data, and optional CSR and sends it to inspetor.
+1. Resource owners (relying party) need to get a valid evidence from confidential computing environment to make sure it is authentic and trustworthy.
+Depending on the target confidential computing environment, cb-client uses AMD, Intel, NVIDIA and ARM tools to get an evidence from confidential computing environment.
+The attester collects evidence, adds a nonce, extra data, an optional CSR and sendss it to Inspetor.
 2. Inspector verifies evidence, nonce and applies policies.
 3. If CSR in included in the request, Inspector sends the CSR to SCEP CA server.
 SCEP CA server verifies the CSR and challenge password and returns a signed certificate.
 4. Inspector sends back attestation results and signed certificate to the cb-client.